waggle-sensor/summer2022/snead/daily_log.md

 # Zoe Snead Daily Activity Log
 My daily activity!
 Thoughts, questions, quick links.
 Most recent additions are at the top <3

+## Week 8: 8/1 to 8/5

+### Monday 8/1 and Tuesday 8/2

+- Very frustrating, I have spent these past two days trying to figure out why the Nano drops its connection with the modem after connecting
+  - it was a problem with the ModemManager driver, since the nano runs on Ubuntu 18.04, the mmcli was out of date.
+Follow this [link](https://launchpad.net/~aleksander-m/+archive/ubuntu/modemmanager-bionic) to get a PPA that's a newer versionn (not the newest but still)
+  - problems: the driver isn't the most up to date, so qmicli doesn't work, but that is manageable

 ## Week 7: 7/25 to 7/29

 ### Friday 7/29